• WORK

 This request exposes the generalized idea that the logo is the brand and that the bigger the logo, the better for the brand, but that is a debate that we will leave for another post in this blog.

-when a client perceives that his logo is not sufficiently visible, his logical reaction is usually to ask for it to be bigger. sometimes this is the right solution, but it may entail changes that affect other elements of the design, affecting (or detracting from) the final result. when the logo is not sufficiently visible, making it bigger is not always the best solution. it can be made more visible even by making it smaller, placing it in a more appropriate place, treating the colors intelligently or being able to direct all eyes towards it.
+When a client perceives that its logo is not sufficiently visible, its logical reaction is usually to ask for it to be bigger.
+Sometimes this is the right solution, but it may entail changes that affect other elements of the design, affecting (or detracting from) the final result.
+When the logo is not sufficiently visible, making it bigger is not always the best solution.
+It can be made more visible even by making it smaller, placing it in a more appropriate place, treating colors intelligently or being able to direct all eyes towards it.

 "don't tell me how to solve your problem, just tell me what the problem is and I will give you a design solution", should be the correct answer to these situations, because the solution that may be obvious in the first place, does not always have to be the best one, since size, in many occasions, matters.